 Think about this in terms of social media.

-If someone with 2 million followers tags your account, what are the chances that you’ll gain followers if the info was useful?
+If someone with 2 million followers tags your account, what are the chances that you’ll gain followers if the info is useful?

 Very high.